Welcome to BibleABC.net

 Who are these people who seek to be Christians only?
 The congregations (or group of people) of which they are a part are usually known as “churches of Christ.”
 This term is intended to denote our desire to belong to Christ’s church.

-The Bible says, “All the churches of Christ greet you.”
-(Romans 16:16) However, in addition to "churches of Christ", it is just as correct to describe Jesus’ church by other names, such as the “body of Christ” (I Corinthians 12:27), the “household of faith” (Galatians 6:10), “the church of God" (I Corinthians 1:2), etc. These and similar Biblical phrases are not proper names, but descriptive expressions which show how the church is related to Christ and His Father.
+In addition to "churches of Christ," the Bible describes Jesus’ church by other names, such as the “body of Christ” (I Corinthians 12:27), the “household of faith” (Galatians 6:10), “the church of God" (I Corinthians 1:2), etc. These and similar Biblical phrases are not proper names, but descriptive expressions which show how the church is related to Christ and His Father.

 Why wear only the name "Christian?"

-Individually, Christ’s followers are known as “Christians” or “disciples”.
 “The disciples were called Christians first in in Antioch.”
-Acts 11:26 (NKJ)

-New American Standard Version"...but if anyone suffers as a Christian, let him not feel ashamed, but in that name let him glorify God.
+"...but if anyone suffers as a Christian, let him not feel ashamed, but in that name let him glorify God."
 1 Peter 4:16 (NAS)

 Never in scripture does a human name prefix this God-given name of Christian.
 Paul was one of Jesus’ apostles and wrote many of the New Testament books.
 Yet Paul did not want disciples to be called “Paulists” or “Paulite Christians.”
 (See I Corinthians 1:10-17, 3:3-8)